 Frederick Wood was born at Kingston in 1865 the son of a corn merchant and master baker Frederick’s parents lived next to the Adams family of bakers in the High Street.
 The close competition doesn’t seem to have caused problems between the two families as Frederick became friendly with and eventually married the Adam’s daughter, Mary Jane.
 Frederick himself was a trained baker but decided to go into business as a carter.

 His carts can be seen in a number of old photos and postcards of Shoreham – rugged two-wheeled carts that he used to collect flints, gravel and sand from the beach as they had been for centuries before by builders and road makers.
+His horses were stabled in the High Street and were often used to launch the town’s lifeboat from the beach.
 The business prospered and part of the reason for this may have been his willingness to diversify.
 He purchased enormous ‘vans’ or box-like carts to provide a removal service, hired out his cabs and was eventually appointed the Shoreham agent for the London Brighton & South Coast Railway.